saimeda1/Maze-Runner/README.md

 # Maze Runner

 Maze Runner is a sophisticated Java application designed to efficiently navigate through complex mazes.
-By applying cutting-edge algorithms, it ensures the most optimal path is found, making it an excellent tool for educational purposes, gaming, algorithmic learning, and more.
+By applying cutting-edge algorithms, it ensures the most optimal path is found, making it a fun tool.

 ## Features